 Another circumstance where delaying full repayment of a student loan might make sense is for borrowers who are on the fence between financial options.
 Suppose a borrower is debating paying off the last $5,000 of a student loan or putting $5,000 in a retirement account.
 On a high-interest student loan, paying off the loan is almost always the smart choice.
 If the student loan has a low interest rate, opting to save for retirement is probably the smart move.
 When the interest rate is in the middle ground it can be a more difficult decision.
 Borrowers in this category could use the potential credit score consequences as a tie-breaker.

 Many student loan borrowers have credit cards that are as old or older than their oldest student loan.
 These borrowers really don’t need to be as concerned about any potential credit score damage from paying off a student loan.

 The borrowers who do need to be concerned are those who only have a student loan on their credit report.
-The best thing they can do for their credit score is to open a no fee credit card as soon as possible.
+The best thing they can do for their credit score is to open a no-fee credit card as soon as possible.
 Whether repayment is delayed or not, the loan will eventually get paid in full.
-By opening a credit card account, a borrower can establish revolving credit and a positive payment history.
+By opening a credit card account, a borrower can establish revolving credit and positive payment history.
 The credit card does not need to carry a balance, it just needs to be an open account with payments made on time.

 A Bird in Hand is Worth Two in the Bush

-Other than a couple exceptions that have already been mentioned, it really doesn’t make sense to let a student loan linger just for the credit score benefits.
+Other than a couple of exceptions that have already been mentioned, it really doesn’t make sense to let a student loan linger just for the credit score benefits.